srikavya26/Portfolio/README.md

 #### Deployment --
 Portfolio is deployed on Netlify, ensuring it's accessible online.
 Netlify offers continuous deployment and automated build processes, making it easy to update and maintain your portfolio.
 #### Technologies Used --
-HTML: The structure and content of your portfolio are built using HTML to create a well-organized web page.
+HTML: The structure and content of portfolio are built using HTML to create a well-organized web page.

 CSS: Cascading Style Sheets (CSS) are used to apply custom styling, making your portfolio visually appealing.